Assisted Living

 Key Takeaways

-2. The median monthly cost of a nursing home ranges from $8,669 to $9,733, which is typically more costly than home care and includes a high level of care provided by medical professionals.
+2. The national median monthly cost of semi-private rooms in nursing homes is $9,277, which includes a high level of care from medical professionals.

-Breaking down the cost of home care vs. nursing homes
+Factors that affect the cost of home care

-Home care expenses vary based on how much support an aging loved one needs.
-A full-time caregiver may work well for families who can provide weekend and overnight care but need someone to care for their loved one during workdays.
+• Amount of care needed.
+For families that can provide weekend and overnight care but need someone to care for their loved one during weekdays, a full-time in-home caregiver may work well.

 Nursing home costs can be seen as “all-inclusive” prices because the monthly rate covers room and board, assistance with activities of daily living (ADLs), and medical care.
-Nursing home prices are determined primarily by location and what kind of room a senior selects.
+Nursing home prices are determined primarily by location and the type of room a resident chooses.

 Here’s a breakdown of the national median costs for nursing homes:[02]